Qonfused/OCE-Build/docs/schema.md

 **Warning**: Unloading system firmware drivers is usually not required and not recommended.
 Poorly written drivers may crash when unloaded, or cause subsequent crashes (e.g by allowing themselves to be unloaded even though they have active dependencies).
 However standard UEFI network stack drivers should unload cleanly.

+*Note 1*: Drivers specified in this option will be unloaded in the reverse of the order in which they were loaded, regardless of the order in which they are specified here.

-*Note 1*: See `SysReport/Drivers/DriverImageNames.txt` for the list of drivers which this option can attempt to unload.
+*Note 2*: See `SysReport/Drivers/DriverImageNames.txt` for the list of drivers which this option can attempt to unload.
 The relevant name is the driver component name.
 Drivers are only listed if they implement `DriverBindingProtocol` and `LoadedImageProtocol`, and have an available component name.

-*Note 2*: The NVRAM `Lang` and `PlatformLang` variables are ignored when determining the driver component names recognised by this option, and listed in the `SysReport` file.
+*Note 3*: The NVRAM `Lang` and `PlatformLang` variables are ignored when determining the driver component names recognised by this option, and listed in the `SysReport` file.
 This is in order to make unloading images stable across changes in these variables.
 The UEFI Shell `dh` command takes account of these variables, so in some circumstances may display different driver component names from those listed for this option, unless these variables are cleared.